kiminel/portfolio/README.md

 ## About

-This project is my official Portfolio website, which contains my contact details, showcase projects and CV.
+My Portfolio website, which contains contact details, showcase projects and CV.

 ## Tech Stack